e271828e/Flight.jl/docs/notes/design/framework_spec.md

 still published to live readers, and still enters the trace.

-**Output-device bindings are snapshot-path bindings.** An output device (telemetry, the XPlane visualizer, disk streaming) consumes snapshots via §12.8 and addresses what it reads by *table path* — any cell, validated at attach against the `Build` with did-you-mean (§17.4's obligation: a substitution that breaks a binding fails at attach, not with silent garbage UDP).
+**Output-device bindings are snapshot-path bindings.** An output device (telemetry, the XPlane visualizer, disk streaming) consumes snapshots via §12.8 and addresses what it reads with §16.4's selectors — any cell, the diagnostic register admitting `local` entries and deep paths — resolved at attach against the `Build` with did-you-mean and compiled to one gather, so `map_output` receives a labeled NamedTuple rather than performing its own path lookups (§17.4's obligation: a substitution that breaks a binding fails at attach, not with silent garbage UDP).
 This is **diagnostic observation** (§15.5): human-facing, no effect on run semantics — the same register as the log retaining the full table and the GUI's deep-reading panels; local cells are accessible (the §13.3 presentation filter is a default, not a wall — explicit